cap-js/docs/guides/domain-modeling.md

 ```

 Behind the scenes the equivalent of the model above would be generated, with the link table called `Projects.members` and the backlink association to `Projects` in there called `up_`.
+Please consider that for SAP Fiori elements you shiuld not use [_Compositions of Aspects_](#composition-of-aspects) because necessary annotations are hard to add.
+Moreover 'project' and 'user' fields shall not be keys, even if any combination shall be unique, because as keys those fields could not be edited on the UI, thus requiring a different key and the unique constraint being expressed via `@assert.unique`.

 ### Compositions